asmelkowski/gift-genie/README.md

 ### Local Terraform Setup

-To run Terraform locally, you need to:
+To run Terraform locally, export the required environment variables:

-1. Set up IAM credentials for database access (one-time setup - see [IAM Setup Guide](./infra/IAM_SETUP.md))
-2. Export the required environment variables
+> **Note**: Your Scaleway IAM application must have `ServerlessSQLDatabaseFullAccess` permissions.
+The same credentials are used for both Terraform operations and database authentication.

 ```bash
 # Scaleway provider credentials